You Got Served

 You Got Served is a 2004 American dance drama film written and directed by Chris Stokes, who was also the business manager of the performers who were the film's main characters: recording artist Marques Houston and the boy band B2K.

-The plot follows a group of dancers who take part in a street dancing competition.
-Filming took place Between May 1, 2003, and June 25, 2003.
+Filmed between May 1 and June 25, 2003, the movie follows a group of dancers who take part in a street dancing competition.

-You Got Served was released on January 30, 2004 by Screen Gems.
-The film received negative reviews from critics, and grossed $51 million against an $8M budget.
+Released on January 30, 2004 by Screen Gems, the film received negative reviews from critics but was a box office success, grossing $51 million against an $8 million budget.
 It was followed by a sequel, You Got Served: Beat the World (2011).